Central High School (Memphis, Tennessee): History

 Central High was built in 1911 by the Memphis Board of Education, when the current building was erected on Raleigh Avenue, now called Bellevue Blvd.
 It is in the Jacobean Revival architecture style, with corner pavilions on the west facade, and rusticated surrounds on the upper story windows.
-Though there have been additions, the school retains is architectural integrity.
+Though there have been additions, the school retains its architectural integrity.
 Central High's building was added to the National Register of Historic Places on September 17, 1982.

 Academics

-Central High School offers a traditional program of academics as well as an Optional College Preparatory Program.
+Central High School offers a traditional program of academics as well as a College Preparatory Optional Program.
 Honors and Advanced Placement courses are offered.

-Demographics

 In 2014, 405 students received diplomas.
 ACT composite scores for the 2014-2015 school year were 18.1 vs 19.8 for the state and 21.1 national.

-Extra-curricular activities, clubs and organizations
+Extra-curricular activities

 Central High School has clubs in foreign language, volunteer service, and honor societies.
-Central's extracurricular activities include:
+Central's jazz band placed first in the 2025 Essentially Ellington High School Jazz Band Competition in New York City, winning additional awards for trumpet, trombone, and rhythm sections.